jrochkind/bento_search/README.md

 to internal engine-specific field names.

-bento_search is designed to allow code to be written agnostic of the search provider, so you can switch out the search provider without having to rewrite dependencies.
+bento_search is designed to allow code to be written agnostic of the search provider, so you can switch out the search provider, minimizing dependent code in your app that needs to be rewritten.
+As well as letting you get started quick without reinventing the wheel and figuring out poorly documented vendor API's yourself.

 ## Usage